-The environment of the supported UNIX platforms is System V. On these platforms, the /usr/bin directory should be present in the PATH environment variable.
+On UNIX, the environment is System V. On these platforms, the /usr/bin directory should be present in the PATH environment variable.
 If /usr/ucb is also present in PATH, then it should come after /usr/bin.
 The System V "standard" C libraries (not Berkeley) should be used in linking.